uc-cdis/va-doc/docs/source/index.rst

 You may also see a button to create a new cohort.
-This button will open a new tab in your browser, outside of the Gen3 GWAS App and send you to OHDSI Atlas App.
+This button will open a new tab in your browser, outside of the Gen3 GWAS App and send you to the OHDSI Atlas App.

-**Step 2**
+**Step 2 Select harmonized variables for phenotypes and covariates**

 In this step, you will select the harmonized variables for your study.
 Please select all variables you wish to use in your model, including both covariates and phenotype.
-(Note- population PCs are not included in this step)
+(Note:- population PCs are not included in this step)

-Please choose as many variables as you wish, you may remove them later in the pipeline.
+You may choose as many variables as you wish in this step, with a minimum of one, that will represent your outcome phenotype.
+You may remove them later in the pipeline.
 Currently, only continuous variables can be selected.
+To browse the table, please scroll down to the bottom.
-All variables are harmonized.
-To browse the table please scroll down to the bottom.
+To search the table please enter free text in the search box to search by cohort name.

-**Step 3**
+**Step 3 Select which variable is your phenotype**

-In this Step, you will determine your phenotype, using the selected variables from Step 2.
+In this step, you will determine your phenotype, using the selected variables from step 2.
 Please choose one of the selected variables to be the study’s phenotype.

 Here you may choose your phenotype.
 All data are harmonized from